koladeadewuyi/offers-app/README.md

 - Offer description would be in String/Text format for simplicity reasons instead of nested form fields
 - Cancelled offers are deleted
 - Expired offers can still be viewed but have their expired fields set to Yes.
 - For simplicity, offers are stored in an in-memory cache but can be swapped with another backend which implements the OfferRepository interface
+- Authentication and authorization concerns are ignored for simplicity

 ## Getting Started